djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/Azure_IoT_Hub_RPI_Pico_LightSensor_WithCDM/readme.md

 ---

-# Azure IoT Hub RPI Pico LDR withCloud to Device Methods
+# Azure IoT Hub RPI Pico LDR with Cloud to Device Methods

   -   [Setup for the LDR](#Setup-for-the-LDR)

 ## About

-This example addes Cloud to Device Method responses to the Themistor Temperature Sensor Telemetry Sketch..
+This example adds Cloud to Device Method responses to the Themistor Temperature Sensor Telemetry Sketch..

 > Nb: THe SDK API is documented [here](https://azuresdkdocs.blob.core.windows.net/$web/c/az_iot/1.1.0-beta.2/index.html)